The Huntington® Secured Credit Card Case Study

 Interviews with Users

-To ensure users felt educated and supported, I prepared a PowerPoint presentation designed to empower participants with essential credit card knowledge.
+To ensure users felt educated and supported, I prepared a slide presentation designed to empower participants with essential credit card knowledge.
 I walked users through the benefits, functionalities, and maintenance of a credit card, while also demystifying the crucial distinction between secured and traditional credit cards.

 A key focus of my content strategy was to clarify that a secured credit card operates just like a standard one.
 The primary difference was the security deposit, which acts as customers line of credit and spending limit.
 I also emphasized that this deposit isn't lost; it's fully refundable when customers close the account or transition to a traditional credit card.